Phyllis Curtin: Later career

 After the close of the 1959–60 season, Curtin left the employ of the NYCO, although she would continue to perform as a guest artist with the company up through 1964; she returned for performances in 1975 and 1976.
 She sang Fiordiligi for the NBC Television Opera Theatre in 1960.
 She sang several roles at the Vienna State Opera from 1960–61, including the title role of Puccini's Madama Butterfly, Fiordiligi, Salome, and Traviata.
 In 1961 she made her debuts at the Oper Frankfurt, the Staatsoper Stuttgart, and the Teatro Lirico Giuseppe Verdi.
 She made her first appearance at the Lyric Opera of Chicago in 1965 and her debut at the Seattle Opera in 1969.
 In the same year she appeared as Donna Anna in Mozart's Don Giovanni at the Glyndebourne Festival.

 Curtin appeared at the La Scala in Milan in 1962, in Cosí fan tutte opposite Teresa Berganza.
 In 1966 she appeared in the world premiere of Milhaud's La mère coupable at the Grand Théâtre de Genève.
 In 1968 she appeared as Mimì in Puccini's La Bohème at the Philadelphia Grand Opera Company with Richard Tucker as Rodolfo and Ron Bottcher as Marcello.
 Other guest appearances included performances at the Scottish Opera (as Marguerite in Gounod's Faust and Ellen Orford in Britten's Peter Grimes) at La Scala.

 Curtin made her Metropolitan Opera (Met) debut on November 4, 1961, as Fiordiligi to the Ferrando of George Shirley, Dorabella of Rosalind Elias, Guglielmo of Theodor Uppman, Despina of Roberta Peters, and Don Alfonso of Frank Guarrera.
 She returned frequently as a guest artist at the Met, appearing in such roles as Alice Ford, Countess Almaviva, Donna Anna, Ellen Orford, Eva in Wagner's Die Meistersinger von Nürnberg, Rosalinde, Salome, and Violetta.
 Her last Met appearance was on July 6, 1973, in the title role of Puccini's Tosca with Enrico Di Giuseppe as Cavaradossi and Ignace Strasfogel conducting.

 Teaching

-Curtin taught at Yale University and was Artistic Advisor at the Opera Institute at the Boston University College of Fine Arts School of Music, where she held a Deanship of the Schools for the Arts, as well as Artist-in-Residence at the Tanglewood Music Center where she taught voice for more than fifty years.
-Some of her former students, such as Cheryl Studer, Simon Estes and Dawn Upshaw, became world stars of opera and song repertoire.
+Curtin was a professor of voice at the School of Music at Yale University from 1974-1983.
+She was Artistic Advisor at the Opera Institute at the Boston University College of Fine Arts School of Music, where she held a Deanship of the Schools for the Arts, as well as Artist-in-Residence at the Tanglewood Music Center where she taught voice for more than fifty years.

-From 1979–83 she worked as the master of Yale's Branford College, making her the college's first female master, despite Branford fellows asking Yale to choose a "real master" instead.
+From 1979–83 she was the master of Yale's Branford College, making her that college's first female master, despite Branford fellows asking Yale to choose a "real master" instead.
 Curtin was dean of Boston University’s College of Fine Arts from 1983 to 1991, and founded its Opera Institute in 1987.
 As professor Emerita at Boston University's Opera Institute, Curtin taught a series of masterclasses at the school each semester.